 A further advantage is that the extra layer of glass can reduce external noise pollution and improve acoustics, making it a beneficial choice for homes in urban areas.

-These differences aside, we look at three important points to consider which will help you make the right choice for your home.
+These differences aside, we look at two important points to consider which will help you make the right choice for your home:

 One of the main benefits of installing bi-folding doors is the superb views they allow and the amount of natural daylight they provide.
 The additional weight of triple glazing means the maximum panel size available is smaller than when the doors are double glazed, as larger triple glazed doors would be too heavy to operate.
 The view is interrupted further as an additional door may be required due to the panel size being smaller, meaning that the door panels would be closer together, which in turn, increases the amount of aluminium profile getting in the way of the view.
 However, the sightlines of triple glazed aluminium are still impressive when compared to uPVC and timber frames and the benefits of triple glazing go a long way towards negating these drawbacks.